TempleDAO/temple/protocol/README.md

 ### 5. Initial rescuer & executor msig transactions

-The new rescuer & executor msig contract addresses would need to perfomr a set of initial transactions to be able to operate as expected, please find below the steps required for this to happen:
+The new rescuer & executor msig contract addresses would need to perform a set of initial transactions to be able to operate as expected, please find below the steps required:

-- 5.1 Update the transaction builder batch file `scripts/deploys/mainnet/v2/post-deploy/temple-v2-transactions-batch.json`, change all the placeholders `0xXXXX` for the relevant address in `scripts/deploys/mainnet/v2/contract-addresses.ts` under the mainnet network.
+- 5.1 Update the transaction builder batch files `scripts/deploys/mainnet/v2/post-deploy/temple-v2-XXX-transactions-batch.json`, change all the placeholders `0xXXXX` for the relevant address in `scripts/deploys/mainnet/v2/contract-addresses.ts` under the mainnet network.

-- 5.2 Share the updated transaction builder batch file `temple-v2-transactions-batch.json` with any of the MC team members, that way they can import it in their safe app `https://app.safe.global/` > `transaction builder` and approve it accordingly.
+- 5.2 Share the updated transaction builder batch file `temple-v2-XXX-transactions-batch.json` with any of the MC team members, that way they can import it in their safe app `https://app.safe.global/` > `transaction builder` and approve it accordingly.
+Please be sure to share each file accordingly to the msig address.